kirubarajan/blog/src/pages/embeddings/index.md

 You might be wondering: how do we get the word vectors from this process?
 Turns out the task we’re making the neural network do is a *fake task* that we training the network off of - we actually won’t use the model that’s trained.
 Instead, the goodies are encoded in the parameters of the neural network layers: the weights and biases of each neuron.

 ## Implementation
-Training word embeddings with a given dataset is easy using `gensim`, a Python package that abstracts the implementation of the `word2vec` neural network.
-This is the most commonly used Python package for generating word embeddings.

 ### Pre-Trained Word Embeddings
 Let’s use **pre-trained word embeddings** from Google (trained by reading through Google News).
 Using trusted pre-trained models will allow us to quickly play with word vectors as well as prototype with deep learning faster since such models already been worked well in practice.